rackerlabs/technical-blog/_posts/2020-05-28-using-wvd-and-fslogix-part2.md

 architects design, build, and deploy your Azure cloud infrastructure to meet your specific requirements for governance, operational processes, and security.
 Microsoft Certified engineers build and deploy the WVD solution and guide you through piloting and adopting these new technologies.
-Interested in setting up your Work Anywhere Solution?
-Click on the link!
-Partner with Rackspace here

 Microsoft is continuously working to improve this product and Rackspace will continue sharing tips and tricks on how to effectively use Windows Virtual